 So much to do and not enough progress!
 Sound familiar?

 Yes, I’m one of those people with the “never fast enough” syndrome.
 There’s all those to-do items staring at me.
-There sits one more blog draft or program draft that hangs in limbo for months and months.
+There sits one more blog draft or workshop draft that hangs in limbo for months and months.
 My ego thinks I must finish everything in order to be a good person.

 So, let’s rethink this.

 Those yard sticks we create for ourselves don’t seem to line up with real life — like when your child is falling behind in school, or you’re worried about a loved one’s drinking, or you’re not sleeping well, or all those things at once!
 Yikes.
-How are we supposed to run a business in the midst of all that!?
+How are we supposed to run a business or a life in the midst of all that!?

 Then there’s those “little” interruptions, like that noisy construction outside, or that neck pain I try to ignore while hunched over the computer a bit too long.